pyca/pynacl/docs/public.rst

 .. warning:: By design, the recipient will have no means to trace
-    the ciphertext to a known author, since the sending keypair itself is not bound to any sender's identity, and the sender herself will not be able to decrypt the ciphertext she just created, since the private part of the key cannot be recovered after use.
+    the ciphertext to a known author, since the sending key pair itself is not bound to any sender's identity, and the sender herself will not be able to decrypt the ciphertext she just created, since the private part of the key cannot be recovered after use.